automationhacks/automationhacks.github.io/_posts/2020-05-30-how-to-work-with-redis-for-test-automation.md

   </div>
 </div><figcaption>Simple Kotlin file with an abstraction over jedis (JVM support library for redis)</figcaption></figure>

-And that&#8217;s a wrap 🥳.
+And that's a wrap 🥳.
 Hopefully you would find creative use cases to use redis augment your automated tests.
 If you found this useful, do share with a friend or colleague.
 Until next time.
 Happy testing and automating!

 ## Related articles